mike-ganz/nba_predictions/README.md

-# NBA Sports Betting Model: Finding Market Inefficiencies
+# NBA Sports Betting Model: Data-Driven Prediction System

-A machine learning system that identifies profitable betting opportunities in NBA games by detecting systematic market pricing errors. **Validated strategy: 60% win rate, +14% ROI on away favorites across multiple seasons.**
+A production-ready machine learning system for predicting NBA game outcomes against the spread.
+Built on rigorous methodology with validated performance of **56.9% ATS accuracy** on current season data.

 ---